>RESENSING THE CONSTANT

 One of the most important evolutionary traits of any living organism, is the ability to adapt to environmental conditions and living circumstances.
 This adaptive trait is the reason behind the Human’s unconscious sensing mechanism or the “feeling at home” sensation, which acts contrary to the attention oriented sensing when visiting a new place.

-In this workshop, we move past unconscious sensing and try to reawaken our senses when at home to better evaluate the spaces we live in.
+The workshop process was to move past unconscious sensing and try to reawaken senses when at home to better evaluate the spaces we live in.
 Wearables will be the main tool of investigation for studying how and to what extent different sensory modalities contribute to the formation of our living spaces.
 The design and making of these perception-bending, environment-transforming interfaces will allow the participants to explore the cross-sensory connections of the events, which take place at one’s home; how we perceive and recall events by binding two or more different sensory modalities, like the “soft sound” of the leaves outside the window of our bedrooms.

-By reviewing the most recent neuroscientific studies on sensorial and perceptual processes, we will cross over traditional definitions of what a home is, and put forward proposals for these types of spaces focusing on the sensation of inhabiting them.
+By reviewing the most recent neuroscientific studies on sensorial and perceptual processes, the workshop crossed over traditional definitions of what a home is, and put forward proposals for these types of spaces focusing on the sensation of inhabiting them.
 This will also allow speculation for what the future of human sensing and sensing devices might be and reveal the radical potential of the body-technology symbiosis in the not too distant future.

 Ava Aghakouchak is an architectural/interaction designer, researcher and educator based in London.
 Ava is currently a PhD candidate at Bartlett School of Architecture, UCL, where she carries out her research on the effects of active wearables on perceptual states and behavioral performances.